MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-network-topology-and-connectivity.md

 ### Design Recommendations for SAP Implementations:
 1. For SAP deployments use of Azure Front Door services provide a good experience for WAF and Internet facing application.
 Use Azure Front Door Service with WAF policies to deliver and help protect global HTTP/S apps that span Azure regions.
 This can be very good option for enterprise customers having global footprints.
 For more information on Azure front door refer: https://docs.microsoft.com/en-us/azure/frontdoor/front-door-overview

-2. When you're using Azure Front Door Service and Azure Application Gateway to help protect HTTP/S apps, WAF should be used where required, as some policies are only applicable to WAF in Front Door, or WAF in Application Gateway, as described on the following article: https://docs.microsoft.com/en-us/azure/web-application-firewall/afds/waf-faq#do-you-support-same-waf-features-in-all-integrated-platforms.
+2. When you're using Azure Front Door Service and Azure Application Gateway to help protect HTTP/S apps, use WAF policies in Azure Front Door Service.
+Lock down Azure Application Gateway to receive traffic only from Azure Front Door Service.

-3. When using Azure Application Gateway (AAG) as a reverse proxy for SAP web apps, AAG+WAF have limitations AAG does not have intelligence of SAP applications like WD or Netscalersome 3rd party solutions.
-Extensive testing would be necessary if replacing WD with AAG.
+3. When using Azure Application Gateway as a reverse proxy for SAP web apps, AAG+WAF have limitations as shown in the picture (comparison between AAG, SAP Web Dispatcher and 3rd Party such as Netscaler).
+AAG does not have intelligence of SAP appliations like WD or Netscaler.
+Extensive testing necessary if replacing WD with AAG.
 Verify latest status and possibly list all supported and not supported (or tested/not tested) scenarios.
-However there are some scenarios where WebDispatcher needs to be best combined with App Gateway, specially around Fiori.

 4. When the traffic is exposed to the internet its recommended to use a Web Application Firewall (WAF) to scan your traffic or on top of your load balancer or resources which has in built firewall capabilities like Azure application Application gateway Gateway or third party solutions.
 5. Use Azure private link for securely and privately access to your PaaS resources like blob storage, Files, Data Lake Gen 2, ADF etc to protect data leakage.
 You can also use private end point to secure your traffic between VNET and service like Azure Storage, Azure Backup etc. Traffic between your virtual network and the private endpoint enabled service traverses over the Microsoft backbone network, eliminating exposure from the public Internet.

 ## Define Network Encryption Requirements